eug48/xmind-windows-search-filter/Readme.md

 ------------------

  - Currently this project has been compiled with Visual Studio 2013 Ultimate.
- - It should be possible to use the free edition along with the ATL library from the WDK but this hasn't been tested yet.
+ - It should be possible to use the free Express for Windows Desktop edition along with the ATL library from the WDK but this hasn't been tested yet.
+ - Pre-compiled DLLs are available in the GitHub release.

 Installing